cloie-dale/points-intern/README.md

 # Intern Test
-Repository for the intern application take home test for Fetch Rewards.
+This repository contains my solution to the Fetch Rewards intern application questinos.

 Language: C++

-To compile use command g++ Payer.cpp main.cpp -o transaction
+To compile use command: ``g++ Payer.cpp main.cpp -o transaction``

-To run use command ./transaction
+To run use command: ``./transaction "Points" "filename.csv"``

+"Points" should be the number of points you want to use, and "filename.cvs" should be the name of the csv file you want to use.

+Do not include the quotes in the run command, but make sure to include the ``.csv`` file extension.